-SINGAPORE—– Progress today announced that Modulus™, its premier Node.js platform as a service (PaaS), now supports multiple application languages utilizing Docker, delivering a complete app deployment platform for the whole enterprise.
+SINGAPORE—May 5, 2015– Progress today announced that Modulus™, its premier Node.js platform as a service (PaaS), now supports multiple application languages utilizing Docker, delivering a complete app deployment platform for the whole enterprise.
 Organizations that have come to rely on the Modulus platform for their Node.js support now have a single dedicated, secure and compliance-ready environment to deploy, scale and monitor all their applications.

 With the addition of multiple language support via Docker, the wildly popular open Modulus platform to build, ship and run distributed applications can better enable enterprise developers to use one platform to manage multiple development projects globally.
 The Modulus platform now extends proven capabilities such as auto scaling, load balancing, dedicated, secure environments and a compliance-ready platform to other programming languages.